-Another vital component of the Immunization Project includes research, such as investigating barriers to adequate immunization and developing interventions to increase immunization coverage.
+A vital component of the Immunization Project is research including investigating barriers to adequate immunization and developing interventions to increase immunization coverage.
 The Immunization Project continues to seek funding to support these research projects aimed at improving immunization.
-The Center for Vaccine Awareness and Research at Texas Children’s Hospital (CVAR) and the Immunization Project are studying the effectiveness of pentavalent rotavirus vaccine in clinical practice.
-The Immunization Project completed a surveillance initiative in collaboration with Baylor College of Medicine’s Section of Tropical Medicine in April to learn more about mosquito-borne diseases (West Nile virus, dengue, and chikungunya) in Houston-area children.
+Currently, while working with Texas Children's Center for Vaccine Awareness and Research, a study is underway to assess the effectiveness of pentavalent rotavirus vaccine in clinical practice while also evaluating the potential for immunization registries to be used in vaccine effectiveness studies.

 The Immunization Project supports the the Texas Children’s Center for Vaccine Awareness and Research in providing immunization education with the book “Vaccine-Preventable Disease: The Forgotten Story Updated Edition,” which was published in 2010.
 The originial version “Vaccine-Preventable Disease: The Forgotten Story” was published in 2009.
 This book features 20 stories of real children and families whose lives were dramatically impacted by illnesses that could have been prevented by immunization.